 9. PetFusion Ultimate Orthopedic Cat Bed

 The PetFusion Ultimate Orthopedic Cat Bed starts right with a waterproof liner and replacement covers available for its bolster-type product.
 Unfortunately, water-resistant is a better descriptor.
-However, it is easy to spot clean it as long as you tackle the issue early.
-The design is attractive and provides decent side support.
-The opening isn’t too high for senior cats.
+However, it is easy to spot-clean it as long as you tackle the issue early.
+The design is attractive and provides decent side support, and the opening isn’t too high for senior cats.

 On the downside, the cat bed is expensive, especially considering that it isn’t CertiPUR-US certified.
-The small size measures 25 inches L x 20 inches W. The padding takes up 2 inches on all sides, cutting down the usable space considerably.
-The manufacturer offers a 36-month limited warranty on the bed.
-It comes in three sizes and four colors.
+The small size measures 25 inches x 20 inches.
+The padding takes up 2 inches on all sides, cutting down the usable space.
+The manufacturer offers a 36-month limited warranty on the bed, and tt comes in three sizes and four colors.

 10. Milliard Premium Orthopedic Cat Bed

 The Milliard Premium Orthopedic Cat Bed is the second of two products on our roundup that are CertiPUR-US certified.
 This one has 4 combined inches of orthopedic and base foam to provide adequate support and pressure relief.
 Unfortunately, it’s just a pillow that provides comfort but no heat retention.
 Nonetheless, it is soft and affordably priced.

 The cover is removable and washable.
 That’s a good thing, considering the bed comes in only one light color choice that is sure to require frequent cleaning.
 The Millard bes has a detectable odor, which isn’t unusual for these items.
 It was a turn-off, nevertheless.
 While the manufacturer says the cover is waterproof, we thought it was water-resistant—only to a point.